 The delays in Aegis Ashore Poland construction are related to long-term emplacement construction requirements, the head of the Missile Defense Agency (MDA) said Thursday.

 “The lesson learned for me when I look at that is, if we go do this again, we have to kind of decide: are we going to have a long-term emplacement or are we just going to short term, go land it there, and pull it out if we need to.
 If you go with the latter, you’re less worried about the ability to survive earthquakes, you’re less worried about surviving through EMP attack…if you’re going to be there for a short amount of time, you can kind of lift and come out,” MDA director Vice Adm.
-Jon Hill said during a post Space and Missile Defense Symposium debriefing with Defense News on Aug.
-12.
+Jon Hill said during a post Space and Missile Defense Symposium debriefing with Defense News

 In speaking to these issues, he elaborated on previous comments in June.
 At the time he attributed delays to the Poland site, in part, to adding building automation and auxiliary systems to the construction.
 Additionally, the COVID-19 pandemic and European restrictions only added to the delays (Defense Daily, June 25).